crohr/pkgr/README.md

 ## Supported distributions (64bits only)

-* Debian wheezy / Ubuntu precise
+* Ubuntu precise
 * Debian squeeze / Ubuntu lucid

+Note: packages can work on Debian wheezy, provided that libssl0.9.8 is installed.
+It has to be done manually though, as they're no longer provided in the default repositories.

 ## Examples